ivAkii/Twitter2Discord/readme.md

 - **`webhook`**: A custom Discord webhook URL for this specific feed (feature coming soon).
 - **`translate`**: Set to `true` to translate posts to English.

-You can manage and add more feeds directly from the web panel.
+You can manage and add more accoutns directly from the web panel.